 There is something to be said about a watch that is being purchased, not just for you, but for your son, your grandson, and maybe beyond.
-Yes, some of these prices are the equivalent of a down payment on a house, but if you can handle it, realize that a well-made watch from a reputable company (such as Cartier or Rolex) may increase in value almost exponentially.
+Yes, some of these prices are equivalent to a down payment on a house, but if you can handle it, realize that a well-made watch from a reputable company (such as Cartier or Rolex) may increase in value almost exponentially.
 These watches are truly investments in time itself.

 Patek Philippe Calatrava Pilot Travel Time 18kt Rose Gold Automatic Watch